kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 #.
 The irrational numbers contain _all_ transcendental numbers and a subset of the algebraic numbers, again excluding those that embody $i$: $(\mathbb{T_{\mathbb{R}}} \subset \mathbb{I})
 \wedge (\mathbb{A}_{\mathbb{R}} \cap \mathbb{I} \neq \emptyset)$.

-That was quite  mouthful even with mathematical symbols.
+That was quite a mouthful even with mathematical symbols.
 We are now ready to draw the Venn diagram for the tetrachotomy of the real numbers.

 And surprise! surprise!
 There are only _three_ regions in the Venn diagram that are populated.
 So, taking mathematical liberties, we may say that our tetrachotomy was not "linearly independent".